 Initiatives

-The Mental Healthcare Act, 2017 was enacted in 2018 to protect and promote the rights of persons living with mental health conditions to access mental health treatment and services in the country.
-Through this tracker, we aim to provide updates on the implementation of the MHCA, 2017 nationally & across states & union territories.
+The Mental Healthcare Act, 2017 (MHCA) was enacted in 2018 to protect and promote the rights of persons living with mental health conditions and ensure access to mental health treatment and services.
+Through this tracker, we aim to provide updates on the implementation of the MHCA, nationally and across states and union territories.

 To learn and contribute to this resource, please click here.